Chap Stewie: Plot

-Stewie and Brian are watching Stewie's favorite show, called The Cadwalliders of Essex (a parody of Downton Abbey).
-Meanwhile, Peter and Chris try to knock each other down using mattresses; ignoring Stewie trying to tell them he is watching his program.
-This ultimately results in Peter distracting Chris by saying "Whoa Chris look, mom's naked!" hitting him, who knocks down and destroys the TV, Stewie is watching, causing him to throw a temper tantrum.
-Later, when Lois tries to comfort Stewie, he bites her right thumb and throws a framed picture of Meg against a door.
-Meg enters the living room and tries to give Stewie a hug, only for Stewie to break her nose by headbutting it.
-A frustrated & infuriated Lois puts Stewie in his room for an early bedtime for everything he did until he can behave himself.
+Stewie and Brian are watching TV while Peter and Chris are playing 'Unga Bunga', a game where each person tries to knock over their opponent using mattresses.
+They knock down and destroy the TV, enraging Stewie.
+When Lois tries to comfort Stewie, he bites her and throws a framed picture of Meg.
+Meg tries to hug Stewie, only for him to headbutt her, giving her a nosebleed.
+Lois puts Stewie in his room for an early bedtime to teach him a lesson.
+Stewie wishes he had never existed.

-The next day, Stewie reveals to Brian that he has built a new time machine and uses it to stop his conception.
-Going back three years into the past, he observes the events prior to his conception, like Peter having his own public access show and Lois improvising some lyrics in the theme song in Stewie's place.
-He discovers that Peter and Lois were truly in love but sets out to ruin things.
-Money fails to work so he shaves Peter's hair to get them to argue, but Lois flatters Peter, thinking that he can pass off as a celebrity.
-Stewie finally succeeds when he gives Peter's porn collection to Goodwill and writes "Vile Woman" on the wall.
-This causes Peter to leave Lois and as a result, Stewie fades from existence, but is reborn into a wealthy British family.
+The next day, Stewie reveals to Brian that he has built a time machine and intends to stop his conception.
+Going three years into the past, he observes Peter with his own public access show and Lois singing its theme song.
+He discovers that Peter and Lois were truly in love so he sets out to ruin their relationship.
+After several failed schemes, Stewie finally succeeds when he gives Peter's porn collection to Goodwill and writes "Vile Woman" on the wall.
+Peter leaves Lois and consequently Stewie fades from existence, but is reborn into a wealthy British family.

-Things seem like fun at first, but Stewie's new older brothers Jaidan and Aidan give him a hard time and turn out to be smarter than his old family.
-He is dumped off to be raised by staff consisting of Nigel the butler, some maids and other assorted servants.
-Later that night, Stewie realizes he misses his old loving family, mainly because he was the smart one.
-His new father is a professor at Oxford University and he sets out there to use the lab to build a new time machine to save Peter's and Lois' marriage.
-Piecing together a rudimentary machine, he is almost caught by the British father but gets away.
+Things are fun at first, but Stewie's new older brothers Jaidan and Aidan give him a hard time and are smarter than his old family.
+He is dumped to be raised by the staff including Nigel the butler and other assorted servants.
+Finding a pistol in his bed, he accidentally shoots the bow off a toy cat belonging to baby Cousin Earl, who vows to duel Stewie.
+Stewie misses his old loving family, mainly because he was the smart one.
+His new father is a professor at Oxford University and Stewie sets out there to use the lab to build a new time machine to save Peter's and Lois' marriage.

 Stewie meets his past self and tells him about his bad alternate life.
 Together they remind Peter and Lois of how much they love each other by leaving Peter's "I Love You" picture to Lois in the refrigerator.
-They patch things up as Stewie says his goodbyes to his other self as a stage light falls on the British version, who then fades away.
-Returning to the original timeline, Stewie is happy to be back with his real family, before Chris reveals that he has spent three years reading Peter's porn collection.
+Stewie says his goodbyes to his other self as a stage light falls on the British version, who then fades away.
+Stewie is happy to be back with his real family, before Cousin Earl appears and shoots him the arm.
+Chris reveals that he has spent three years reading Peter's porn collection.